CBA Officers & Board of Managers 2026-2027

 Mr. Gould earned his J.D. cum laude from Chicago-Kent College of Law, where he was a published member of the LAW REVIEW.
 He serves on the Board of Managers of the Chicago Bar Association and holds leadership roles with the National Crime Victims Bar Association and Child USA — organizations dedicated to assisting survivors of abuse.
 He earned his bachelor’s degree from Northwestern University, where he was a four-year member of the Northwestern Varsity Wrestling Team.

-Noah Graf
+Noah J. Graf

 Noah GrafNoah J. Graf is an attorney in general private practice, primarily engaged in complex corporate litigation matters.
 Earlier in his legal career, he served as Assistant Counsel to the Speaker of the Illinois House of Representatives in Springfield.
 At the Chicago Bar Association, Mr. Graf is a past Chair of the Legislative Committee (2021-2025) and of the Civil Rights and Constitutional Law Committee (2014-2015).
 He has a dedicated commitment to public interest practice, particularly legislative advocacy.